 Tapfiliate offers a great way to automate this part thanks to our Affiliate Recruitment feature.
 That way, you can automatically invite each new client (via email) to become your affiliate and promote your brand.

-Every business has those: people who took interest in your product or service, but never converted to paid clients.
-Think of new ways to approach those unconverted leads, like repackaging your product benefits in order to better meet their needs, or just remind them about your business.
+Every business has those: people who took an interest in your product or service but never converted to paid clients.
+Think of new ways to approach those unconverted leads, like repackaging your product benefits in order to meet their needs better or just reminding them about your business.